lsevero/franz/README.md

 # severo-http-connector

-A easy HTTP<->Kafka connector with a easy config file and swagger generation.
+A easy HTTP<->Kafka connector with a complete config file and swagger generation.

 ## Usage